Leaf: Morphology

 A structurally complete leaf of an angiosperm consists of a petiole (leaf stalk, called a stipe in ferns), a lamina (leaf blade), stipules (small structures located to either side of the base of the petiole) and a sheath.
 Not every species produces leaves with all of these structural components.
-The lamina is the expanded, flat component of the leaf which contains the chloroplasts.
+The lamina is the expanded, flat component of the leaf that contains the chloroplasts.
 The sheath is a structure at the base that fully or partially wraps around the stem, above the node where the leaf is attached.
 Leaf sheathes typically occur in Poaceae (grasses), Apiaceae (umbellifers), and many palms.

-Between the sheath and the lamina, there may be a pseudopetiole, a petiole like structure.
+Between the sheath and the lamina, there may be a pseudopetiole, a petiole-like structure.
 Pseudopetioles occur in some monocotyledons including bananas, palms and bamboos.
 Stipules may be conspicuous (e.g. beans and roses), soon falling or otherwise not obvious as in Moraceae or absent altogether as in the Magnoliaceae.
 A petiole may be absent (apetiolate), or the blade may not be laminar (flattened).
 The petiole mechanically links the leaf to the plant and provides the route for transfer of water and sugars to and from the leaf.
 The lamina is typically the location of the majority of photosynthesis.
 The upper (adaxial) angle between a leaf and a stem is known as the axil of the leaf.
 It is often the location of a bud.
 Structures located there are called "axillary".